 Russia is incredibly well established on a global scale when it comes to information technology and software development.
-It rightfully boasts some of the best developers and high quality of code.
+It rightfully boasts some of the best developers and high-quality code.
 The local technical education is at an incredibly high level.
 This, along with a high population, has resulted in a great number of IT specialists and companies.

 It is obvious that both countries have amazing minds working in the tech field, a wide variety of big and small companies, and a great standard of education.
 The main difference is the direction smaller teams choose.
-While Israelis prefer creating new startups, Russians open outsourcing firms to lend their expertise to others, and it is quite successful at it too.
-The country has become one of the most popular IT outsourcing providers on the global market.
+While the Israeli people prefer creating new startups, Russians open outsourcing firms to lend their expertise to others, and it is quite successful at it too.
+The country has become one of the most popular IT outsourcing providers in the global market.

 Hebrew is used in all facets of Israeli life, from street signs to documentation.
 However, 85% of Israelis speak English.
-As a result, even if you don’t know the national language, it is possible to communicate with the vast majority of the local people.
+As a result, even if you don’t know the national language, it is still possible to communicate with the vast majority of the local people.
 Despite the fact that English is so widely spoken, Hebrew is massively dominant in the nation’s culture.
 If you’re planning on finding a job and living there, you’re going to face many difficulties if you don’t know the language.
 In terms of technology, there are some difficulties too.
 For example, Hebrew is written right to left.
-Most applications and websites have to be developed with that in mind.
-Overall, the structure of the language is very different from western ones.
+User interfaces of most applications and websites have to be developed with that in mind.
+Overall, the structure of the language is very different from western ones too.

 You can see a similar situation in Russia.
 However, their language is more accessible.
 It is written from left to right and has many recognizable Latin symbols.
-While the percentage of English speakers is significantly lower, only 6% according to the 2014 census, that is still over 7.5 million people – more than the adult population of Israel.
-The people working in IT have incredible communication skills and knowledge of English.
+While the percentage of English speakers is significantly lower, only 6% according to the 2014 census, this is still over 7.5 million people – more than the entire adult population of Israel.
+The people working in the software development industry are all highly educated and finding a specialist who doesn’t speak English is a difficult task.
+It’s quite the opposite, many have incredible communication skills and knowledge of multiple languages.

 Israel and the European part of Russia are located in the same time zone.
-This means Russian developers can communicate with all Israeli businesses without any need to adapt their working schedule.
+This means Russian developers can communicate with all Israeli businesses with nobody having to adapt their working schedule.